zaccharieramzi/tf-mwcnn/README.md

 In the conference paper, there are 4 convolution blocks per scale.
 In the journal paper, there are 3 convolution blocks per scale.
+The number of convolution blocks per scale are also different in the 2 papers.

 # Contributing